 |One of many cobbled streets that make up the Grand Bazaar.|

 As has been my routine the last couple days, I took the tram from Beyazit to Kabatas and then a taxi to Besiktas and the Renaissance Hotel.
 Today it was a little smoother than normal and for no particular reason.
-I jumped on the tram, got off at Kabatas, jumped into a cab, showed him the address of the hotel and off we went; I was there on time and enjoyed my last day at the conference, which finished at 1530hrs.
+I jumped on the tram, got off at Kabatas, jumped into a cab, showed him the address of the hotel and off we went; I arrived on time and enjoyed my last day at the conference, which finished at 1530hrs.

 |The Grand Bazaar – honestly, it's amazing...|